yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 - I decided to get things done for one circle then apply the same strategy for the rest.

 - I tried adding the music in the draw function for it to play when the circle is pressed however because it was in the draw function I played over and over again.
-To solve this problem, I used stackoverflow and I used this link for help: https://stackoverflow.com/questions/40712592/how-to-use-play-inside-draw-in-processing-3, and it worked.
+To solve this problem, I used stackoverflow and I used this [link for help](https://stackoverflow.com/questions/40712592/how-to-use-play-inside-draw-in-processing-3), and it worked.
 I created an int x variable and the song played once.

 - This is the part I added to the code: